 The classes included mines and booby traps, waterborne operations; squad react-to-contacts, jungle living and land navigation.

 "The classes gave the ranger combat effectiveness for him and the unit," said Sgt.
 1st Class Kenneth Wolfe, Jungle Operations Training Center instructor at one of the react to contact training sites.

 After one AAR, Wolfe said there's something special about working with rangers.

-"They're at a higher level of training compared to other light Infantry units," he said.
-"Being that I spent time in the regiment, I know they're whole life is centered around training."
+"They're at a higher level of training compared to other light infantry units," he said.
+"Being that I spent time in the regiment, I know their whole life is centered around training.

 Military provides medical care hurricane victims need

 SOTO CANO AIR BASE, Honduras -- Hurricane Mitch took the lives and homes of many people in Honduras, Nicaragua, El Salvador and Guatemala.
 Medical attention is just one of many relief efforts the U.S. military are providing.

 "Our mission is to deliver as much acute care as possible to the people of Honduras who were hit by the hurricane," said Air Force Capt.
 Mark Luff, a family practice doctor with the 24th Medical Group, Howard Air Base, Panama.
 "We go to different villages every day, leaving in the morning around 6 a.m. and returning around 7 p.m."

 Although the service members are doing their best to help people get back on their feet, the language difference poses a challenge.

 When body movements aren't enough, interpreters bridge the gap.